ro-dhr/azure-enterprise-network-project/README.md

 ## Project Overview

-The idea behind this lab was to stand up two separate network sites in Azure, each in its own region, and connect the deployment process to real world practices.
+The idea behind this lab was to stand up two separate network sites in Azure, each in its own region, and connect the deployment process to real-world practices.
 Site 1 was deployed by hand through the Azure Portal to get a solid understanding of what each resource does and how they connect.
 Site 2 was deployed with Terraform to practice infrastructure as code and see how the same resources look when they're defined declaratively instead of clicked together.

 Both sites follow the same basic pattern: a virtual network, a subnet, a network security group, a route table, and a Linux VM.
 Keeping the design consistent between the two made it easier to compare the manual process against the automated one.